Search

 Emphasizing further what doctors and health organizations have been recognizing for years.
 There is more to obesity than choosing to lose weight.
 Factors from environment, socioeconomic status, and genetics all play a role in your likelihood of developing obesity.

-GLP-1 Medications Reduce the Health Risks Associated with Obesity
+GLP-1 for Weight Loss Reduce the Health Risks Associated with Obesity

-With so many people having success with these medications, it’s clear that weight loss is only the beginning.
+With so many people having success with glp-1 receptor agonist medicines, it’s clear that weight loss is only the beginning.
 Once you understand obesity as a disease, it is clear how GLP-1 medications can help mitigate obesity risk factors by doing the following:

 • Appetite Reduction: This effect is thought to be mediated through the central nervous system, where GLP-1 receptors are present in areas that regulate appetite and food intake.